Gunivers/Bookshelf/docs/modules/location.md

   (score) `@s bs.in.2`
   : The radius of the area (in blocks)

-:Outputs:
+Outputs

-  (state) @s location
+: (state) @s location
   : The entity was moved to a random position in the area

-:Example:
+Example

-  Teleport to an area with a radius of 10 blocks, having as its center the coordinate X=15, Z=25
+: Teleport to an area with a radius of 10 blocks, having as its center the coordinate X=15, Z=25

   ```